-All Sections are expected to provide guidance to students specifying, in the context of their subjects, that:
+All Sections are expected to provide guidance to students specifying, in the context of their subjects, that: • quotations from published and unpublished sources must be indicated and acknowledged clearly;

-- quotations from published and unpublished sources must be indicated and acknowledged clearly: - web-based materials must not be directly downloaded into an assignment and must be referenced fully like any other source material; - students must not incorporate materials/assignments purchased or acquired from internet sites or commissioned from sources which write assignments for payment (paper-mill sites); - paraphrasing of material from others must be referenced clearly; - students should not normally incorporate materials previously submitted at this or any other institution towards the completion of an award, and any such inclusion must have been approved by a member of academic staff, and be referenced fully; - sources of illustrations, photographs maps and statistics must be acknowledged clearly; - (unless students have been instructed to produce a group assignment), students must produce work which is uniquely their own;
+• web-based materials must not be directly downloaded into an assignment and must be referenced fully like any other source material;

+• students must not incorporate materials/assignments purchased or acquired from internet sites or commissioned from sources which write assignments for payment (paper-mill sites);

+paraphrasing of material from others must be referenced clearly;

+• students should not normally incorporate materials previously submitted at this or any other institution towards the completion of an award, and any such inclusion must have been approved by a member of academic staff, and be referenced fully;
-Document: Abu Dhabi Polytechnic Page No: Revision No: 10

-Catalogue

-Document No: 33 Revision Date: January 2015
+sources of illustrations, photographs maps and statistics must be acknowledged clearly;

+• (unless students have been instructed to produce a group assignment), students must produce work which is uniquely their own;

+.

+nuary 2016

+n

-- where work is done as part of a group, the submission sheet must include a list of all students who have contributed to this work; - reference to appropriate sources of information on plagiarism and good practice in the production of assignments.
+• where work is done as part of a group, the submission sheet must include a list of all students who have contributed to this work;

+• reference to appropriate sources of information on plagiarism and good practice in the production of assignments.